Beginner level

 Corn gluten meal acts as a natural pre-emergent herbicide, preventing weed seeds from germinating successfully.
 However, it must be applied at precisely the right time (before seeds germinate but after desired grass is established) and won’t affect existing weeds.

-Some gardeners report success with targeted applications of household products like white vinegar solutions, though these typically only kill the above-ground portions of weeds and may require repeated treatments.
+Some gardeners report success with targeted applications of household products such as white vinegar solutions, though these typically kill only the above-ground portions of weeds and may require repeated treatments.
 Always test any home remedies on a small, inconspicuous area first.

 When and How to Use Selective Lawn Weedkillers